Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing: Lightweight robustness analysis graph neural networks

 Assuming membership in the property $\query$ is decidable, we can decide the problems defined above, since a naive algorithm can enumerate completions of $\incgraph$, and check whether they satisfy $\query$ and the distance constraint.

-Rather than using a naive algorithm, we aim to solve these problems by employing a \emph{partial oracle}.
+Rather than using a na\"ive algorithm, we aim to solve these problems by employing a \emph{partial oracle}.